George Kittle Player Prop Bets for NFL Week 11 | San Francisco vs. Jacksonville 11/21/2021

 - Kittle has seen the ball thrown his way two times in the red zone this season, 6.9% of his team's 29 red zone pass attempts.

-- The 49ers have called a pass in 52.9% of their plays from scrimmage this year while running the ball 47.1% of the time.
-This offensive attack ranks 17th in the NFL in points scored.
+- The 49ers, who rank 17th in the NFL in points scored, have dropped back to pass 52.9% of the time while running the ball 47.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Jaguars.